ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_4.md

 ### Adding Todos to the List

-In order to find out whether our bindings from the previous step work we need to add todos to the list.
+In order to find out if our bindings from the previous step work we need to add todos to the list.
-The UI structure for this has already been set up.
+There's already an input field in the UI.
 We just need to implement the `newTask` method in our [`TaskListController`][1].

 As the [`@FXML`][3]  annotation of this method suggests it is defined in [`tasks.fxml`][2].